 Step 1.
-Gather supplies
+Gather Supplies

 Step 2.
-Cut out the shape/add designs
+Cut Out the Shape/Add Designs

-If you traced correctly, it should come out even and asymmetrical, but a trick is to cut out one side of the mask, fold it over, and use the first half as the outline for the second side of the mask to ensure an asymmetrical result.
-You can also use this time to make any embellishments or carvings in the surface of the mask to match the needs of the character you are trying to create.
+If you traced correctly, it should come out even and asymmetrical when you cut, but the trick is to cut out one side of the mask, fold it over, and use the first half as the outline for the second to ensure the most aligned result.
+You can also use this time to make any embellishments or carvings in the surface of the mask to match the character you are trying to create.

 Step 3.
-Mold the foam
+Mold the Foam

-Once the foam mask is taped to the wig head, you can start the molding process using the heat gun or hair dryer.
+Once the foam mask is taped to the mannequin head, you can start the molding process using the heat gun or hair dryer.
 Start on a low heat setting and start in the middle of the mask working your way to the outer parts.
 The goal is to warm up the foam and mold it without melting the foam.
 If you smell a burning smell or the mask is melting, stop and evaluate the foam you are using, the heat being applied, or the distance between the foam and the heat source.

 Step 4.
-Paint foam if needed
+Paint Foam If Desired

 Step 5.
-Seal the mask
+Seal the Mask

-Once the paint is completely dry, seal the mask with Mod Podge while it is still on the wig head.
+Once the paint is dry, seal the mask with Mod Podge while it is still on the wig head.
 The Mod Podge will give a shiny look to help seal in the paint and create a barrier to avoid skin irritation.
 It will also help the foam keep its shape.
 Most people apply multiple coats to their mask to get a better hold.
 If you are applying multiple coats, make sure each one dries all the way before adding another layer.
-You will want to leave the mask on the head wig for at least 24 hours to dry before moving on to the next step.
+You will want to leave the mask on the mannequin head for at least 24 hours before moving to the next step.